Without a hook, yarn is useless. What does a beginner choose?

 What Size Of Yarn Is Best For Beginners Of Crocheting?

 Thick but not cumbersome, so it’s easier to handle and not so fiddly.
 You want a medium thickness soft yarn.

 - Medium weight

 - Worsted weight

 Can I Crochet With Knitting Yarn?

-Yes, of course!
-There’s no such thing as yarn specifically and only for knitting.
-Use any yarn for both, except thread, as it’s too fine for knitting needles.
+Yes!
+There’s no yarn only for knitting.
+Use any for both, except thread, as it’s too fine for knitting needles.

 Next > Black Friday Yarn Deals.